Climate Resilience

 What is Council doing to respond to climate change?

 Council has reduced both emission and expenditure by initiating its transition to using alternative and more cost-effective sources of energy.
-Council’s reliance on fossil fuels, a costly and emission-intensive resource, is reduced wherever possible from transition to a hybrid vehicle fleet, sustainable solutions for the management of parks and pools, digitisation of Council records to transitioning to virtual meetings.
+Council’s reliance on fossil fuels, a costly and emission-intensive resource, is reduced wherever possible from transition to a hybrid vehicle fleet, the introduction of a wool chip boiler to provide heating to Splash Palace, digitisation of Council records, to transitioning to virtual meetings.

 These achievements are part of Council’s vision and journey towards a sustainable future where environmental and economic gains are interlinked, for more information on Council’s sustainability vision see the Council’s Long term plan.